GoogleCloudPlatform/cluster-toolkit/.github/pull_request_template.md

 ### Submission Checklist

+NOTE: Pull requests can take up to 2 weeks to be reviewed.

 Please take the following actions before submitting this pull request.

 * Fork your PR branch from the Toolkit "develop" branch (not main)